-California Could Need 55GW of Long-Duration Storage to Meet 2045 Carbon-Free Grid Goal
+California Could Need 55GW of Long-Duration Storage to Meet Its 2045 Carbon-Free Grid Goal

 Exactly how much, though, is a matter of debate, because there's little recent track record for procuring long-duration storage, and many of the potential technologies have limited experience in the field.
 Earlier this year, California regulators floated an interim need for nearly 1 gigawatt of long-duration storage by 2026.

 But the state could need much more: up to 11 gigawatts by 2030, and 45 to 55 gigawatts by 2045, according to a new analysis prepared for the California Energy Storage Alliance, an industry group.
-CESA tapped sister organization Strategen Consulting to model the future of the grid with more temporal granularity than the official state process, and with more detailed cost assumptions for the emerging suite of technologies that purport to store electricity cost-effectively for five, 10 and 100 hours.
+CESA tapped sister organization Strategen Consulting to model the future of the grid with more temporal granularity than can be achieved via the official state process, and with more detailed cost assumptions for the emerging technologies that purport to store electricity cost-effectively for five, 10 and 100 hours.

 "We need long-duration storage sooner than we think," CESA policy manager Jin Noh told GTM.
 "The resource build-out rate is so significant that we just have to start steadily procuring now to get to our 2045 goal."